What Is Safety Posture in Aviation SMS

 These should be reasonably easy questions to answer.
 If you are answering yes, then your posture is probably working.
 If you are answering no, then you should revisit:

-- What types of risk your organization is being more tolerant of that maybe it shouldn’t be; and
+- What types of risks your organization is being more tolerant of that maybe it shouldn’t be; and

 - Whether or not you should be enforcing a more paranoid posture regarding what risk assessments are acceptable.